JohnGrime/Topography/README.md

 The resultant `combined.cropped.png` file should look something like this, albeit at far higher resolution:

 ![Combined texture for Grand Canyon model](texture.jpg)

-__Note:__ for high zoom levels, patches of the satellite data may be missing.
-If this is the case, reduce the zoom level and try again.
-Note that higher zoom levels are typically available only inside the boundaries of the U.S.A; other parts of the world may only have satellite data for lower zoom levels.

 ## `geotiff_to_3d.py`